 Saskatoon Kendo Club does not run a separate program for kids.
 All students are taught in the same class.
 Minimum age to join kendo is 12.

 Saskatoon Kendo Club accepts new beginners in September and January.
 We accept new members who have kendo experience at any time.
-Registration for the fall term is open until the end of September.
-The first class is Wednesday, Sept 13.
-There will be open house classes on that date and Sunday, Sept 17.
+Registration for the winter term is open until the end of January.
+The first class is Wednesday, January 10.
+There will be open house classes on that date and Sunday, Jan 14.
 You need not register to try the open house class.
 Just show up in some clothes you can move in: we will provide the rest.

 Registration is through the YMCA.
 Sign up at the front desk if you are still interested after the open house class.